 Step 4 – Next, on the left pane, Game bar section will open by default.
 Move to the right hand side and locate the slide Record game clips, screenshots, and broadcast using Game bar.

-If you keep this On, you will able to capture screen contents or record video clips and much more things.
+If you keep this On, you will able to capture screen contents or record video clips and many more things.
 But, you can also turn Off the option as keeping it enable results in slow gaming performance.

 Step 5 – Moving ahead, tick mark the next option Open Game bar using button on controller if you to launch Game bar directly from the controller.